lab405i/programming-part-2-labs-2025-2026/lab-01-led-control-wokwi/README.md

 - C++;
 - Python / MicroPython.

+# The same Wokwi circuit is used for all three implementations: C, C++ and MicroPython.

+See diagram.json

 The work is performed in the **Wokwi online simulator** using the **Raspberry Pi Pico** microcontroller.

 ## Software Tools